Self-tinting lenses for more comfortable vision, flexibility and protection

 - How well do self-tinting lenses work in cars?

-What eyeglass wearers have to say about PhotoFusion X, the self-tinting lenses by ZEISS
+What spectacle wearers have to say about PhotoFusion X, the self-tinting lenses by ZEISS

-In September 2021, Carl Zeiss Vision did a consumer preference test with eyeglass wearers3 who tested PhotoFusion X lenses.
-Eight out of 10 of consumers prefer ZEISS PhotoFusion X gray over a well-known photochromic brand's latest generation gray.
-Nine out of 10 of consumers find that PhotoFusion X lightens faster than the previous generation of PhotoFusion.
-And as many as 98 percent of consumers agree that PhotoFusion X lenses in their darkened state are dark enough to serve as sun protection lenses.
+In September 2021, Carl Zeiss Vision did a consumer preference test with spectacle wearers3 who tested PhotoFusion X Lenses.
+8 out of 10 of consumers prefer ZEISS PhotoFusion X grey over a well-known photochromic brand's latest generation grey.
+9 out of 10 of consumers find PhotoFusion X faster in lighting than the previous generation of Photofusion.
+And as many as 98% of consumers agree that PhotoFusion X in their darkened state are dark enough as sun protection lenses.